 All of this is to say that humans are at their best, their most efficient, their most creative when in close proximity to one another.
 Urbanization is but a reflection of that fact.
 We are using our freedom from the labors of sustenance to harness human potential to its greatest, fulfilling our biological prerogative to further our collective well-being.
 In creating our concrete jungles, we are building the ecosystem to which we are best suited — one in which we need not be fettered with material concerns, but one in which we can seek progress and adventure in what makes us truly unique: our ability to think.

-Uday Schultz is fourteen years old and in eighth grade at Saint Ann’s School in Brooklyn, New York.
+Uday Schultz is a senior at Saint Ann’s School in Brooklyn, New York.
 He enjoys looking at and editing maps, reading, hiking, and debating.

 KidSpirit’s teen editors and contributors around the world believe in a better future.
 Help empower the next generation to raise their voices and move forward in a spirit of openness and inclusion - make a tax-deductible contribution to KidSpirit today.

 KidSpirit, Inc is a 501(c)(3) nonprofit organization